Date Bug Causes iPhone To Unexpectedly Crash Upon Reaching December 2

 Some iPhone devices are affected by a bug that causes the device to crash unexpectedly.
 The bug activates upon reaching December 2.
-This bug, reminiscent of the Y2K, can be temporarily fixed by disabling all notifications then setting the date to before December 2.
+This bug, reminiscent of the Y2K issue, can be temporarily fixed by disabling all notifications then setting the date to before December 2.
 Apple released iOS 11.2 to permanently fix this issue.

 Phone users report that upon the crash, the phone displays a black screen with a spinning wheel and then goes back to the lock screen.
 Completing the temporary fix was not easy for some users.
 It took less than 30 seconds for some iPhones to stay operational before crashing.
 There was also no telling how long the phone would stay awake before crashing.
 The person trying to change the necessary settings must be quick enough to access the phone settings menu, disable the notifications, and then change the date.
 An iPhone with an active FaceID or passcode uses up more time.
 Users usually need to go through the process several times before successfully completing these steps.